joshbegley/nyt-latest/previous.md

 `The Long Island native covered 16 Olympics, and had cameos in the movie “Cool Runnings” and the TV show “Law & Order: Special Victims Unit.”`\
 https://nytimes.com/2025/02/24/sports/al-trautwig-dead.html

-**3 Workers Killed in Collapse at Construction Site in South Korea**\
+**3 Workers Killed in Highway Bridge Collapse in South Korea**\
-`Five others were injured when part of a highway construction site collapsed on Tuesday morning, officials said.`\
+`Seven others were injured when part of a highway construction site broke apart on Tuesday morning, officials said.`\
 https://nytimes.com/2025/02/24/world/asia/south-korea-bridge-collapse.html

 **Corrections: Feb.
 25, 2025**\